June Rodgers

-June Rodgers (born 1959) is an Irish comedian, singer and actor.
-Much of her repertoire consists of multiple character skits, mainly focusing on working-class Dublin themes, including the characters of 'Jacinta O'Brien' and 'Oliver Bond'.
+June Rodgers (born 24 June 1959) is an Irish comedian, singer and actor.
+Much of her repertoire consists of multiple character skits, mainly focusing on working-class Dublin themes, including the characters of 'Jacinta O'Brien' and 'Oliver Bond' (named after the Oliver Bond flats).
 Her 2014 Merry Month of June Tour alone required 20 costume changes.

 Rodgers' shows frequently include elements of song, dance and cabaret.
+She appeared as Fat Annie in the film Agnes Browne (1999) and played the same character in Mrs. Brown's Boys D'Movie (2014).
+She has also portrayed various characters in the BBC sitcom Mrs. Brown's Boys, before taking on the regular role of Birdie Flanagan in 2023.

 Early life

-Rodgers was born in the suburb of Tallaght when it was "still a sleepy rural village in County Dublin".
+Rodgers was born on 24 June 1959 in the suburb of Tallaght when it was "still a sleepy rural village in County Dublin".
 In a 2014 interview, she recounted her earliest memory of sitting on the garden wall watching tractors and cattle passing by.
+In the Tallaght village of Rodgers youth, "everybody helped each other.
+It was like a little rural country village.
+All around that area was farming community".
+"People find that hard to believe now, because it's so built-up" Rodgers noted in 2024.

+Rodgers was confirmed at St Patrick's Cathedral, Dublin, where she subsequently also attended school, alongside her sister Linda.
+She admits that she was not academically gifted at school.

-There was no tradition of theatre in her family, although Rodgers recalls that the family would "go on Sunday drives and my mother and father would be singing in the front, and we (herself and her sister Linda) would be falling asleep in the back".
-She attended Rathgar National School, and St Patrick's Catholic Grammar School, where Bono was a classmate for a few years before he went to Mount Temple.
-She notes that she was "laughed at" in school due to her weight.
-Rodgers won the Miss Tallaght pageant in 1978.
+There was no tradition of theatre in the family, although Rodgers recalls that the family would "go on Sunday drives and my mother and father would be singing in the front, and we (herself and her sister) would be falling asleep in the back".
+She attended Rathgar National School, and St Patrick's Cathedral Grammar School, where Bono was a classmate for a few years before he moved to Mount Temple Comprehensive School.
+Rodgers notes that she was "laughed at" in school due to her weight.
+She admitted that American singer Carole King was her "idol" in the 1970s, and that she played her 1971 LP Tapestry "non-stop (..)
+I still play it now, although the CD is a bit scratched."
+Rodgers added:

+Being a teenager and not knowing what was going on with my feelings when it came to boys, Will You Love Me Tomorrow was my song.
+I spent most nights singing it into the mirror with my Denman hairbrush as a microphone, as I had a huge crush on a boy who liked me - but not as much as I liked him.
+The heartache of youth!